find your perfect postgrad program

 The other meaning of the term Technical School usually focuses on the more practical subjects, rather than the academic ones.
 Examples of courses available at these types of Technical School include IT, Health and Beauty Care, and Agriculture.
 These schools are particularly good for students who already have a career in mind and wish to develop the practical skills required.
 They are also sometimes known as Polytechnics.

 We recommend doing your research thoroughly if you are interested in applying to either of these types of university, and being aware of the double usage of the term ‘technical’.

-Art Schools are focused on the visual arts, most often painting, photography, etc. That said, they also often encompass other arts, such as fashion.
+Art schools are focused on the visual arts, most often painting, photography, etc. That said, they also often encompass other arts, such as fashion.
 France’s École des Beaux-Arts was possibly the first such institution, and its tradition continues throughout Europe today.
 A degree at a higher education institution like this will cover art theory as well as requiring plenty of practical work.
-Studying at an Art Schools can be very useful for networking within the art scene.
+Studying at an art school can be very useful for networking within the art scene.

 General universities are the sort of higher education institution that most students are familiar with – an institution offering a variety of courses in a broad range of subjects.
 These are the most common types of university in most countries.
 Within Europe, the tradition of these universities dates back centuries, which means that one major distinction between many of them is their age – although this doesn’t necessarily reflect quality.
 When researching General Universities be aware that even though they may teach a broad range of subjects, their expertise may still lie in one particular area – for instance, the London School of Economics strong point is, as its name suggests, economics, but it still excels in other subjects.